esi-neuroscience/syncopy/doc/source/user/parallel.rst

 	<Client: 'tcp://127.0.0.1:58228' processes=8 threads=8, memory=16.00 GiB>

 Dask itself offers a `dashboard <https://docs.dask.org/en/stable/dashboard.html>`_ which runs in the browser, checkout http://localhost:8787/status to see the status of the ``LocalCluster`` we created.

 .. note::
    Once a Dask client/cluster is alive, it can be re-used for any number of computations with Syncopy.
-Don't start a 2nd cluster for a new computation!
+Don't start a second cluster for a new computation!

 .. note::
    The Dask setup is independent of any Syncopy code.
 It might be a good idea to create a standalone ``setup_my_dask.py`` script which can be executed once before running any number of analyses with Syncopy.